A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 \subsubsection{Observability of the ADM1-R3}

-Local observability and structural identifiability of the model ADM1-R3 has already been shown in a previous investigation \cite{Hellmann.2023}.
-The model used in this study involves a subset of states of the ADM1-R3 and one additional parameter $\theta_8$ .
-By applying the differential geometric approach as proposed by \cite{Villaverde.2016} in an analogous fashion, the present model could be shown to be locally observable and structurally identifiable given the measurements in Eq. \eqref{eq:R3-Core:y}.
+Local observability and structural identifiability of the ADM1-R3 model has already been shown in a previous investigation \cite{Hellmann.2023}.
+The model used in this study involves a subset of states of the ADM1-R3 and two additional parameters $\theta_8$ and $\theta_9$.
+By applying the differential geometric approach as proposed by \cite{Villaverde.2016}, the model was shown to be locally observable and structurally identifiable given the measurements in Eq. \eqref{eq:R3-Core:y}.
 Local observability holds also in the case when only online measurements are available.